-Arizona Man Paul Menchaca Accused Of Faking Down Syndrome So Female Caretakers Would Bathe, Diaper Him
+Arizona Man Paul Menchaca Accused Of Faking Down Syndrome So That Female Caretakers Would Bathe, Diaper Him

 “‘Amy’ asked all three victims to ‘punish’ [Menchaca] when he soiled his diaper by putting him in timeout and taking away his privileges,” an arrest warrant showed.

 After following Menchaca back to his parents’ home, the caregivers met his mother and father, who told them that the 31-year-old did not have Down syndrome and did not need diaper changes.
-He reportedly admitted to lying about being disabled, but in an initial court appearance said that he did have a low IQ, AZFamily reported.
+He reportedly admitted to lying about being disabled, but, in an initial court appearance, said that he did have a low IQ, AZFamily reported.

+Young female caregivers say they were told 31-year-old Paul Anthony Menchaca required diaper changing and help bathing. https://t.co/FB8tfQ71jY

 Menchaca had worked as an aide in the nearby Chandler Unified School District, but resigned in August.
-This week, Bogle Junior High principal Nathan Fairchild sent a letter to parents noting that none of the allegations took place in school or were related to his work in the classroom, AZFamily noted.
+This week, Bogle Junior High principal Nathan Fairchild sent a letter to parents noting that none of the allegations took place in school, or were related to his work in the classroom, AZFamily noted.

 Paul Menchaca faces charges for fraudulent schemes and sexual abuse.
 It is not clear if he was given bond.